 Nam is the founder of ShakaNet, a guest internet service provider for airports and hotels in Hawaii.
 While traveling the world with his family he utilized many coworking spaces and recognized the need for such spaces, with amazing Internet, in Hawaii.
 An entrepreneur at heart, Nam is passionate about helping other impact makers succeed.

 Anne is an educator, state teacher fellow, and columnist passionate about creating and sustaining impactful communities.
 She also serves on the Advisory Council for the Native Alliance Initiative for Teach for America nationally and taught elementary school in Waianae for four years upon moving to Hawaii.
 Prior to education, Anne was an executive recruiter for Fortune 250 companies, and a corporate recruiter in the online media space in Los Angeles.
-A graduate of Loyola Marymount University, Anne hold s dual degree in Economics and Philosophy.
+A graduate of Loyola Marymount University, Anne holds dual degrees in Economics and Philosophy.